rust-lang/www.rust-lang.org/CONTRIBUTING.md

 ## Development

-Currently, @ashleygwilliams is the primary developer on the site.
-If you need help or have any questions please direct them to @ashleygwilliams.
+Currently, [@ashleygwilliams] is the primary developer on the site.
+If you need help or have any questions please direct them to [@ashleygwilliams].

 Before filing a PR to the site, please file an issue.
 This way we can ensure that the work you are doing meets the requirements of the site and will be very likely merged.